Spinning mixtures: nonreciprocity transfers chirality across scales in scalar densities: Linear stability of the traveling wave

 \section{Linear stability of the traveling wave}

-The numerical simulations of Fig.\ref{fig:phase_diagram}(g) show a transition from traveling waves states to disordered chiral phase in the regime of large $\alpha$.
+The numerical simulations summarised in Fig. \ref{fig:phase_diagram}(g) depict a transition from traveling waves states to disordered chiral phase in the regime of large $\alpha$.
 To rationalize this part of the phase diagram we study the stability of the traveling wave solutions in Eq.~\eqref{eq:betaterm}.
-Specifically, we consider the system under the Mexican-hat potential $V_m$ to describe free-energy-driven interactions.
+Specifically, we consider the system with a Mexican-hat potential $V_m$ in Eq.~\eqref{eq:mexican-hat} to describe free-energy-driven interactions.
 In this setting, the exact traveling wave solution can be obtained, enabling a systematic study of fluctuations around it \cite{pisegna2024emergent,pisegna2025non}.

-Defining the complex field $\phi = \phi_1 + i \phi_2$ and choosing $\beta_1 = \beta_2 = \beta$, the Eq.\eqref{eq:betaterm} in terms of $\phi$ becomes, \beq && \partial_t \phi = \nabla^2 [-(1+i \alpha) \phi + |\phi|^2 \phi -K \nabla^2 \phi] \\ \nonumber && + \beta_c A_{ij} \partial_i \phi^* \partial_j \phi \ \eeq where $\beta_c = \beta(1-i)/2$ is a complex coefficient, and the dynamics resembles a conserved complex Ginzburg-Landau equation \cite{aranson2002world}.
+Defining the complex field $\phi = \phi_1 + i \phi_2$ and choosing $\beta_1 = \beta_2 = \beta$, the Eq.~\eqref{eq:betaterm} in terms of $\phi$ becomes, \beq && \partial_t \phi = \nabla^2 [-(1+i \alpha) \phi + |\phi|^2 \phi -K \nabla^2 \phi] \\ \nonumber && + \beta_c A_{ij} \partial_i \phi^* \partial_j \phi \ \eeq where $\beta_c = \beta(1-i)/2$ is a complex coefficient, and the dynamics resembles a conserved complex Ginzburg-Landau equation \cite{aranson2002world}.
 While the equilibrium and non-chiral active part of the dynamics are invariant under a global phase transformation $\phi \to e^{ i \varphi} \phi$, the chiral term $\beta_c$ is not.
 The lack of this invariance makes the linear stability analysis around this state quite non-trivial.

 We know that for $\beta_c = 0$ and large $\alpha$, the binary mixture organizes in traveling waves with wave number $q_0$ and frequency proportional to nonreciprocity \cite{rana2024defect, saha2020scalar}.
 Indeed, a plane wave $\phi(\bm x,t)= \rho_0 \exp[i \theta_0(\bm x,t)]$ with $\theta_0 = \bm q_0 \cdot \bm x - \omega_0 t$ is an exact solution of the model.
 This is valid also if the dynamics becomes chiral, preserving a dispersion relation $\rho_0^2 = 1 - K q_0^2$ and $\omega_0= -\alpha q_0^2$ for every $q_0<1$.
 We can thus investigate how chirality affects the stability of this pattern expanding in linear fluctuations around the traveling state.